 10 Safe and polite email greetings

-Sending emails quickly is key to efficiency.
-According to the first page I found on Google, the average worker spends 28 percent of their work-week on email, more than 11 hours a week!
+According to the first page I found on Google, the average worker spends 28 percent of their work-week on emails, more than 11 hours a week!
+With that much time at stake, efficiency is so important.

-So, spending too much time on any one email reduces your efficiency, and writing in a second language can be frustratingly time-consuming.
+Spending too much time on any one email reduces your efficiency, and writing in a second language can be frustratingly time-consuming.
 There are so many things to worry about: the set expressions, the grammar and vocabulary, the tone.
-Even the salutation can be a head-scratcher.
+Even the first words or 'salutation' can be a head-scratcher.

 In future posts, I’ll look at many of these email issues, but for today I’d like to start at the beginning and consider the salutation or greeting.